m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 A `Recipe` is very similar to the idea of a _prefab_ in most game engines.
 It's a simple struct that knows how to turn itself into an entity, and with some macros around it, also knows how to read itself from a file with `serde`.
-[Here][ecs-impl-1-recipes]'s what their definitions looked like.
+[Here's what their definitions looked like.][ecs-impl-1-recipes]

-If you're wondering about the `recipes!` macro (which I don't use anymore because it made people wonder), it simply creates an enum with the given types as its variants (plus a bit more magic that was later deemed unnecessary).
+<small>If you're wondering about the `recipes!` macro (which I don't use anymore because it made people wonder),
+it simply creates an enum with the given types as its variants, plus a bit more magic that was later deemed unnecessary.</small>

 With these I was able to read scenes from RON files like this:

 ```ron